BDZ (album): Promotion

 "BDZ" was first performed on Music Station on August 31, 2018, and it was performed on the opening stage of Tokyo Girls Collection the next day.
 All songs from the album were performed during Twice 1st Arena Tour 2018 "BDZ", which began on September 29 in Chiba.

 Commercial performance

-BDZ debuted at number 1 on the daily ranking of Oricon Albums Chart with 89,721 units sold, setting a record for the highest first day sales of albums released by K-pop girl groups in Japan.
+BDZ debuted at number 1 on the daily ranking of the Oricon Albums Chart with 89,721 units sold, setting a record for the highest first day sales of albums released by K-pop girl groups in Japan.
 It also topped the weekly ranking with 181,069 units sold, making Twice the fifth foreign female artist in Oricon history to top both the weekly singles and albums chart, after The Nolans, BoA, Kara, and Girls' Generation.
-On Oricon Digital Album Chart, it debuted at number 1 with 3,103 download count.
+On the Oricon Digital Album Chart, it debuted at number 1 with 3,103 downloads.

-The album topped the Billboard Japan, sold 181,605 copies and 3,239 downloads from September 10–16, 2018.
+The album topped the Billboard Japan Hot Albums chart, selling 181,605 copies and 3,239 downloads from September 10–16, 2018.
 On September 15, it was reported that it sold more than 292,300 copies in pre-orders.
 It was certified Platinum by the RIAJ on October 11 – Twice's fifth consecutive platinum certification.